 Touring coach's have fresh water and waste water tanks, a water heater, and storage areas.
 It gives you great flexibility in loading.
-With flexibility comes responsibility.
 If you want to load down all the storage compartments, the amount of fluids may have to be reduced.
 It is a trade off so plan wisely.
 Distribute your additional cargo as evenly as possible with the heaviest objects located as low as possible.
+For detailed information on loading and weight distribution, see Loading on page 8-2.